aparshin/leaflet-boundary-canvas/README.md

 ﻿BoundaryCanvas is a plugin for [Leaflet](http://leaflet.cloudmade.com/) mapping library to draw tiled raster layers with arbitrary boundary.
 HTML5 Canvas is used for rendering.
+Works with both Leaflet 0.7.x and 0.8dev versions.

 Demos
 --------